Dairy Revenue Protection Insurance - Risk Management for Today's Dairy Operations

 - The Component Pricing Option uses the component milk prices for butterfat, protein and other solids as a basis for determining coverage and indemnities.
 Under this option you may select the butterfat test percentage and protein test percentage to establish your insured milk price.

-DRP policies function similar to crop revenue protection policies in that the revenue guarantee would be based on futures prices, expected production and market-implied risk.
+DRP policies function similar to crop revenue protection policies in that the dairy insurance revenue guarantee would be based on futures prices, expected production and market-implied risk.

-Dairy Revenue Protection policies allow coverage levels from 80 percent to 95 percent of your expected quarterly revenue in five percent increments.
+Dairy Revenue Protection policies allow coverage levels from 80-95% of your expected quarterly revenue in five percent increments.

-The dairy producer has six basic decisions to make on the Dairy-RP policy:
+The dairy producer has six basic decisions to make on the DRP crop insurance policy:

 - Select component or class pricing option